 Mindelo is a biggest city on a small island of Sao Vincente.
 And the only city in Cape Verde that has a marina.
 The bay is big and shelter: there’s enough space for marina, mooring and boats anchoring.
 Still on the anchorage better to stay alerted: thefts are rare in Mindelo but can happen.
 Praia – the capital of Cape Verde that is situated on Sao Tiago – is more famous for its crime.
 Our friend Admir told us the story how two young guys stole a boat and sailed to Brazil.
 Significant that guys were europeans… But that’s a story, reality is that Praia is not the safest place to stay in Cape Verde.
 This is what we were told.

 Mindelo is small and lively town.
-Houses in the centre are painted in bright colours – increadible colours: deep blue, grass green, lemon yellow, glamour pink.
-Some houses combine in their appearence several colours in pretty weird combinations.
-Looks like noone here cares about city plan and free to choose any colour of the rainbow.
+Houses in the center are painted in bright colors – incredible colors: deep blue, grass green, lemon yellow, glamor pink.
+Some houses combine in their appearance several colors in pretty weird combinations.
+Looks like no one here cares about city plan and free to choose any color of the rainbow.
 I asked myself which one I would paint my walls to.
 Still thinking.

 - Which one would you pick up? – I asked Chris.